yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 ### fall-forward synchronize (Tech preview)

-Exports new changes from the target YugabyteDB to import to the fall-forward database so that the fall-forward database can be in sync with the YugabyteDB database after cutover.
+Exports new changes from the YugabyteDB database to import to the fall-forward database so that the fall-forward database can be in sync with the YugabyteDB database after cutover.

 #### Syntax